Head Teacher’s Welcome

 Education is about the development of the whole person.
 We have high expectations of all the children, in terms of their behaviour, relationships, attitudes to work and attainment.
 We aim to provide and nurture a happy, lively and stimulating environment in which children can feel secure, become self-confident and fulfil their educational potential.

 We strongly promote our school meals which are freshly prepared on site using locally sourced meat and vegetables.
 All Reception/Yr1/Yr2 children will have a free school meal and will not be able to have a packed lunch.
 We very much hope parents in Yrs 3-6 will want to continue to offer a hot meal.
-The cost is £11 per week.
+The cost is £2.40 a day; School provided snacks £2.50 per week, payable termly or half termly.

 Discipline and School Rules

-A principle aim of the school is to develop the children’s own self discipline.
+A principle aim of the school is to develop the children’s own self discipline through the core values of ‘Being Ready, Being Respectful, Being Responsible’.
 All pupils are expected to behave in a responsible manner, both to themselves and others, showing consideration, courtesy and respect for other people.
 Such behaviour is best achieved through positive encouragement and praise.
 All staff insist upon high standards of behaviour at all times.
 Teachers and other adults in the school are constantly looking for examples of good behaviour to praise as models for others.
-On occasions when this approach fails, children are punished by the withdrawal of certain privileges, where possible related to the incident, otherwise through loss of playtime.

 When a child is absent the school should be informed by telephone by 9.00 a.m. on the first morning of absence.
 If the school has not been informed of an absence by 9.15 a.m. enquiries will be made as to the whereabouts of the child.
 If the school are not informed of the reason for an absence, it will be regarded as unauthorised.